Unit cell: Wigner–Seitz cell

 In addition to the parallelepiped primitive cells, for every Bravais lattice there is another kind of primitive cell called the Wigner–Seitz cell.
 In the Wigner–Seitz cell, the lattice point is at the center of the cell, and for most Bravais lattices, the shape is not a parallelogram or parallelepiped.
 This is a type of Voronoi cell.
 The Wigner–Seitz cell of the reciprocal lattice in momentum space is called the Brillouin zone.

 Conventional cell

+A conventional cell is the smallest unit cell with the full symmetry of the lattice.
 For each particular lattice, a conventional cell has been chosen on a case-by-case basis by crystallographers based on convenience of calculation.
 These conventional cells may have additional lattice points located in the middle of the faces or body of the unit cell.
 The number of lattice points, as well as the volume of the conventional cell is an integer multiple (1, 2, 3, or 4) of that of the primitive cell.